abinit/abinit/doc/tutorial/eph4mob.md

 	5   3.573    0.000  31553.2    0.000
 ```

-Only the first temperature is printed in the output file, but all the information can be found in the SIGEPH.nc file.
+Only the first temperature is printed in the output file, but all the results can be found in the SIGEPH.nc file.

 !!! tip